ing-bank/tstools/README.md

   - Rtools installed ([How
     to?](https://thecoatlessprofessor.com/programming/installing-rtools-for-compiled-code-via-rcpp))

-Any required packages that are missing from your R library will be indicated during installation or loading of the package, please [install these missing packages](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/install.packages.html) and retry installing/loading tstools.
+Any required packages that are missing from your R library should be automatically installed for you, otherwise please [install any missing packages](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/install.packages.html) before using the tstools package.

 -----